-The result is the establishment of an DAA that is ready and qualified to deliver services.
+The result is the establishment of a DAA that is ready and qualified to deliver services.

-This three phased program development process is consistent with AANDC’s child and family services program delivery model (Directive 20-1).
-It also accommodates for all Aboriginal communities designated under the CFCSA, including urban based Aboriginal communities, Métis communities, and reserve based First Nations communities.
+This three phased program development process is consistent with ISC’s child and family services program delivery model (Directive 20-1).
+It also accommodates for all Aboriginal communities designated under the CFCSA, including urban based Indigenous communities, and reserve based First Nations communities.

 Delegation Agreement Requirements